 Bonniers Konsthall is a venue for Swedish and international contemporary art in the centre of Stockholm.

 Since the start in 2006, Bonniers Konsthall has exhibited and discussed contemporary art from all over the world.
-Since earlier this year Bonniers Konsthall offers free admission to all exhibitions, which is aligned with a mission to spread and increase knowledge about contemporary art.

 At Bonniers Konsthall Swedish and foreign artists are exhibited, both emerging and more established artists.
 Bonniers Konsthall shows the latest art to a wide public, where generating a dialogue on art serves as the driving force.